MOJACAR, ALMERIA – HOW TO GET THERE AND WHAT TO DO

 Mojacar Pueblo Almeria

-I love ambling around and indeed walking there.
+I love ambling around and also walking up there.
 It’s a 30 minute hike from the Parque Commercial (shopping centre).
 All uphill but on pavement so you’re not wading through undergrowth to get there.

 You can just see the Pueblo peeking out in the distance in the image below.
 There are other routes you can take that run parallel to the sea, but this is the easiest to pinpoint and describe.